seznam/ima/docs/tutorial/adding-some-state.md

 import PostingForm from 'app/component/postingForm/PostingForm';
 ```

+So far we've been **only refactoring our code and moving few bits around** to make it cleaner.
+When you refresh the page, you should see the same page as you ended up with after the end of
+the previous tutorial.

-Now that our view looks much better, we can look into fetching the guestbook
+Now that our code looks much cleaner, we can look into fetching the guestbook
 posts from the server.
 However, if you'd like to linger a little longer and
 learn more how the controller and view communicate by passing state, check out
 the following optional section [Notes on communication between controllers and